 HistoryData

-Famous People from Iran
+🇮🇷Famous People from Iran

+A comprehensive directory of 66 historically significant figures from Iran.
 Iran has produced influential figures in various fields, with politicians being the most notable.
 Among 21 prominent individuals, political leaders form the largest group with 13 members.
 Writers follow with 7 entries, while Islamic jurists, poets, and film producers each have 3.
 Noteworthy political figures include Supreme Leader Ali Khamenei, former presidents Mahmoud Ahmadinejad, Hassan Rouhani, Mohammad Khatami, and current president Masoud Pezeshkian.
 The late Ayatollah Ruhollah Khomeini and Ebrahim Raisi are also prominent.
 Beyond politics, Nobel Peace Prize laureate Shirin Ebadi, the late mathematician Maryam Mirzakhani, who was the first woman to win the Fields Medal, and human rights activist Narges Mohammadi, another Nobel Peace Prize recipient, have earned international recognition.

 Ali Khamenei